MichaelNasello/CartPole_Balance/README.md

 ## Results

 After 5 iterations of the model architecture, a policy model was trained that converged and was able to survive in the environment.
 The program was manually stopped at 15,000 steps (about 5 minutes).
 It took 900 episodes of training to reach this point.
-Below is a video showing the agents progress throughout the training loop.
+Below is a video showing the agent's progress throughout the training loop.

-A video is available for viewing at <a href = "michaelnasello.ca">michaelnasello.ca<a>
+A video is available for viewing at <a href = "michaelnasello.ca/#featuredwork">michaelnasello.ca<a>

 ## Acknowledgements